DaveMBush/davembush.github.io/source/_posts/clean-ngrx.md

 So, how might you force yourself to think in this way?
 By following this simple rule: Presentational components should only 1) display the data they've been give or 2) fire events indicating that some action has taken place.

 There is another type of component generally referred to as "Smart" components.
 They too have a rule.
 They should only 1) retrieve data from the store via Selectors and 2) fire actions to update the Store or trigger an Effect.

+## Storing Ancillary State

+Thinking about your code this way leads to the last point I want to make.
+If your data is always your single source of truth, you'll want to store information in the Store that will help you determine things like sort order and filtering as well as other information that may be in your form.

+Personally, I tend to store all my form data in my store beyond, and including, the data I need to send back to the server.
+This helps me derive the data for my presentation layer and allows my actions to have smaller payloads.

+Many of you send all your form data with your action to update the database because you still think of the update as something the presentation layer is doing.
+The way I work with data is I just send an action that notifies the store that I want to update the data with the data from my form.
+The Effect grabs that data from the store and sends it to the server.

+## Conclusion

+While I've centered the discussion above to NgRX.
+The main ideas port to other methods of state management including things like Redux, MobX, and even Apollo GraphQL.

+By following the above architecture and design patterns your code will be easier to maintain, have fewer bugs and scale better.